adrianbj/AutoContent/README.md

 AutoContent
 ================

-ProcessWire module for automatic generation of content when a field is blank
+ProcessWire module for automatic generation of content when a field is blank and also for generating test pages that can be "one-click" deleted.

 Currently works for most default PW fieldtypes.
 Profields and selected third party fieldtypes coming shortly.